-Choking occurs when your baby takes more milk into its mouth than he can swallow at a time.
-Excess milk can spill into the airway and block the flow of air, which leads to choking.
-It can be a frightening sight for any mother to see her baby coughing and sputtering milk while struggling to breathe.
-However, with a good understanding of how it occurs, it is possible to avoid this problem while feeding your baby.
+Choking occurs when your baby takes more milk into its mouth than he can swallow.
+Excess milk can spill into the airway and block airflow, leading to choking.
+It can be frightening for any mother to see her baby coughing and sputtering milk while struggling to breathe.
+However, with a good understanding of how it occurs, avoiding this problem while feeding your baby is possible.

 Since it is a bit counter-intuitive, many mothers wonder, can a baby choke on milk?
 They definitely can, under certain circumstances, and it is more common than one might think.
-Excess milk coupled with poor feeding positions is the most common reason why babies choke while feeding.
+Excess milk and poor feeding positions are the most common reasons babies choke while feeding.
 Here are two ways that this happens:

-Although some nursing mothers consider having excess breast milk better than having insufficient milk supply, it carries its own set of discomforts for both the mother and the baby.
-An oversupply of milk means you will need to try different positions for a comfortable feed.
+Although some nursing mothers consider having excess breast milk better than having an insufficient milk supply, it carries its own set of discomforts for both the mother and the baby.
+An oversupply of milk means you must try different positions for a comfortable feed.

-Excessive milk supply also leads to forceful let-downs in some women who have what is called a fast Milk Ejection Reflex.
-The milk releases from their milk ducts in a forceful, almost explosive manner.
+Excessive milk supply also leads to forceful let-downs in some women with a fast Milk Ejection Reflex.
+The milk releases from their milk ducts forcefully, almost explosively.
 Look for these signs in your baby while feeding:

 When you find your baby choking on milk, there are first aid methods that can be used to dislodge the milk from blocking the airway.
 Since babies have delicate bodies, it must be done with caution.
 Here are some tips for when babies choke on milk:

 It’s important to note that if the baby doesn’t recover and becomes unconscious, he should be rushed to the nearest hospital, while still being administered the dislodging procedure.

 You can control an oversupply problem and prevent the baby from choking in several ways.
 Here are some tips for the same: